 Inspired by the values demonstrated by Sen. Jackson, as described in

 The Nature of Leadership: Lessons from an Exemplary Statesman

 Jackson Leadership Fellows Program

-Each summer, the Foundation selects eight to nine civic-minded leaders age 40 and under in the Greater Seattle area to participate in the fellowship, starting in October.
+Each summer, the Foundation selects nine civic-minded leaders age 40 and under in the Greater Seattle area to participate in the fellowship, starting in October.
 The program is built around a values-based leadership framework that exposes Fellows to the most salient leadership qualities and principles modeled by Senator Henry M. Jackson.
 Key areas of focus include informed and careful analysis, deliberate and principled decision making, bipartisanship, and serving the public good.